NesR0M/Resonant-Relaxation-Project/README.md

 # Resonant Relaxation - Affective State Change via Procedurally Generated Haptics Project

+# A working version of this tool can be accessed here: https://react-midi.netlify.app/

 to upload (push files) use:
 git add *
 git commit -am "<your message>"